-Member Name Independent (1) Financially Literate (2) Education and Experience Relevant to Performance of Audit Committee Duties Marie Inkster (Chair) Yes Yes Chartered Accountant and Chartered Professional Accountant Currently Chief Financial Officer of a public company Degree in Accounting Served in executive finance positions with a number of public companies Experience in public accounting with Deloitte Canada Brian D. Edgar Yes Yes Law degree, with extensive corporate finance experience Practiced securities and corporate law for over 17 years Has served on public company boards and on audit committees for over 30 years Currently Chair of a public company Held position of President and Chief Executive Officer of a public company from 2005 to 2011 Eira M. Thomas Yes Yes Geologist with extensive corporate finance experience Currently the President and Chief Executive of a public company Held position of Chair of a public company from 2009 to 2011 after serving as its Chief Executive Officer for 6 years Has served on audit committees of a number of public companies have a material relationship under NI 52-110.
+Member Name Independent (1) Financially Literate (2) Education and Experience Relevant to Performance of Audit Committee Duties Marie Inkster (Chair) Yes Yes Chartered Accountant and Chartered Professional Accountant Currently CFO of a public company Degree in Accounting Served in executive finance positions with a number of public companies Experience in public accounting with Deloitte Canada Brian D. Edgar Yes Yes Law degree, with extensive corporate finance experience Practiced securities and corporate law for over 17 years Has served on public company boards and on audit committees for over 30 years Currently Chair of a public company Held position of President and Chief Executive Officer of a public company from 2005 to 2011 Eira M. Thomas Yes Yes Geologist with extensive corporate finance experience Currently the President and Chief Executive of a public company Held position of Chair of a public company from 2009 to 2011 after serving as its Chief Executive Officer for 6 years Has served on audit committees of a number of public companies including current membership on the audit committee of Suncor Energy Inc.

-(1) A member of an audit committee is independent if the member has no direct or indirect material relationship with the Company which could, in the view of the Board of Directors, reasonably interfere with the exercise of a member's independent judgment, or is otherwise deemed to
+(1)A member of an audit committee is independent if the member has no direct or indirect material relationship with the Company which could, in the view of the Board of Directors, reasonably interfere with the exercise of a member's independent judgment, or is otherwise deemed to have a material relationship under NI 52-110.